Table of Contents

 1. Stereolithography (SLA)

-Stereolithography (SLA) is an advanced additive manufacturing technology that uses lasers to solidify liquid photosensitive resins layer by layer to quickly manufacture complex three-dimensional models and prototypes.
-Its outstanding advantages include high-precision manufacturing capabilities, the ability to finely display complex geometries and details, and fast manufacturing speeds, which accelerate the process of product development and design verification.
+Stereolithography (SLA) is an advanced additive manufacturing technology that uses lasers to solidify liquid photosensitive resins, creating complex 3D models and prototypes quickly.
+Its key advantages include high precision, fine detail display, and fast manufacturing speeds, speeding up product development and design verification.

-SLA technology also has material diversity and a wide range of applications, suitable for multiple industries such as medical, automotive, and consumer products, providing strong support for innovation and production.
-Despite its high cost and limitations on large-sized objects, as technology continues to advance, SLA remains one of the preferred rapid prototyping solutions in many fields.
+SLA technology offers material diversity and wide applications across industries like medical, automotive, and consumer products, supporting innovation and production.
+Despite its high cost and size limitations, it remains a preferred rapid prototyping solution as technology advances.

 2. Selective Laser Sintering (SLS)

-Selective Laser Sintering (SLS) is an advanced additive manufacturing technology that uses lasers to sinter powder materials layer by layer to achieve the manufacture of complex three-dimensional objects.
-Its significant advantages include material diversity, the ability to process thermoplastics and metal powders, the need for support structures, the ability to manufacture parts with complex internal structures, and high-precision manufacturing capabilities, suitable for applications that require fine surfaces and complex geometries.
+Selective Laser Sintering (SLS) is an advanced additive manufacturing technology that uses lasers to sinter powder materials layer by layer to create complex 3D objects.
+Its advantages include material diversity, processing of thermoplastics and metal powders, minimal need for support structures, ability to create complex internal structures, and high-precision capabilities for fine surfaces and complex geometries.

-SLS technology is widely used in aerospace, medical, automotive and consumer product manufacturing, providing efficient and flexible solutions for rapid prototyping and small batch production.
-Despite the challenges of cost and manufacturing speed, with the continuous advancement of technology, SLS is still one of the key technologies for manufacturing complex parts and innovative products, driving the development and innovation of modern manufacturing.
+SLS technology is widely used by industries such as aerospace, medical, automotive, and consumer products for rapid prototyping and small-batch production.
+Despite challenges in cost and speed, it remains a key technology for manufacturing complex parts and driving innovation in modern manufacturing.

 3. Fused Deposition Modeling (FDM)

-Fused Deposition Modeling (FDM) is a common additive manufacturing technology that builds three-dimensional objects by extruding thermoplastic materials (such as plastics) from a heated nozzle and stacking them layer by layer.
-This technology is popular for its simple operation and relatively low cost, and is particularly suitable for rapid prototyping and small batch production.
+Fused Deposition Modeling (FDM) is an additive manufacturing technology that creates 3D objects by extruding thermoplastic materials layer by layer.
+It’s popular for its simplicity, low cost, and suitability for rapid prototyping and small-batch production.

 Its main advantages include material diversity, simple operation, strong adaptability, and the ability to produce simple to complex geometries.
-Although FDM may not be as good as other high-end technologies in terms of manufacturing speed and surface quality, it has important applications in education, personalized customization and rapid prototyping verification, providing important support for innovation and product development in various industries.
+FDM may not match other high-end technologies in speed and surface quality, but it plays a key role in education, customization, and rapid prototyping, supporting innovation and product development across industries.

 4. PolyJet printing

 PolyJet printing is an advanced additive manufacturing technology that creates three-dimensional objects by jetting photocurable photopolymers.
-Its outstanding features include multi-material and multi-color printing capabilities, which can achieve complex appearance and functional requirements in the same model; high precision and detail performance, suitable for manufacturing models with fine surfaces and complex geometries; and rapid prototyping capabilities, which support rapid design verification and product development.
+It features multi-material and multi-color printing for complex designs, high precision for fine surfaces and intricate geometries, and rapid prototyping for quick design verification and development.

-PolyJet printing technology is widely used in many fields such as product appearance verification, artwork manufacturing, and medical models, providing flexible and efficient solutions for creative design and industrial production.
-Despite challenges in material selection and cost control, PolyJet printing remains an important innovative tool in modern manufacturing, driving progress and innovation in product design and manufacturing.
+PolyJet printing technology is widely used to verify product appearances, manufacture artworks, and create medical models, providing flexible and efficient solutions for design and production.
+Despite challenges in material selection and cost, it remains a key tool in modern manufacturing, driving innovation in product design.

 5. Digital Light Processing (DLP)